1technophile/OpenMQTTGateway/docs/use/ble.md

 Support the project by purchasing the [Theengs plug](https://shop.theengs.io/products/theengs-plug-smart-plug-ble-gateway-and-energy-consumption)
 The plug is available in North America only, other regions are planned.

+## Disable or enable the BLE gateway (default: true, available with HA discovery)

+If you want to deactivate the BLE gateway:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"enabled":false}'`

+If you want to activate the BLE gateway:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"enabled":true}'`

 ## Receiving signals from [compatible BLE sensors](https://decoder.theengs.io/devices/devices_by_brand.html) to publish it to an MQTT broker.
 To receive data from BLE sensors you can use an ESP32-based device with a programming USB port or use a Serial adapter.